dalalsunil1986/wordpress-starter/README.md

 ```

 ### Credits
-A big thanks to [Aaron Holbrook](https://aaronjholbrook.com/), who originally authored the [autoload function](https://github.com/a7/autoload).
+- [Autoload](https://github.com/a7/autoload).
 Uno utilizes almost an exact copy, with some minor adjustments.
+- [gulp-wp-toolkit](https://github.com/craigsimps/gulp-wp-toolkit), a powerful build pipeline for WordPress projects.
+Uno uses this with a custom config.